v6d-io/v6d/docs/notes/vineyard-operator.rst

 ^^^^^^^^^^^

-The **LocalObject** custom resource definition (CRD) declaratively defines the local object in a kubernetes cluster, it contains the following fields:
+The **LocalObject** custom resource definition (CRD) declaratively defines the local object in a Kubernetes cluster, it contains the following fields:

 .. list-table:: LocalObject Properties
    :widths: 15 10 60 15